toolleeo/cli-apps/README.md

 * [git-annex](https://git-annex.branchable.com/) - Manages files with `git`, without checking the file contents into git; very useful to manage large/binary files.
 * [git-peek](https://github.com/Jarred-Sumner/git-peek) - git peek is the fastest way to open a remote git repository in your local text editor.
 * [git-stats](https://github.com/IonicaBizau/git-stats) - Local git statistics including GitHub-like contributions calendars.
+* [gitui](https://github.com/extrawurst/gitui) - GitUI provides you with the comfort of a git GUI but right in your terminal
 * [Mercurial](https://www.mercurial-scm.org/) - Free, distributed source control management tool.
 * [onefetch](https://github.com/o2sh/onefetch) - Git repository summary on your terminal.
 * [tig](https://github.com/jonas/tig) - An ncurses-based text-mode interface for `git` that can act as a repository browser, but can also assist in staging changes for commit at chunk level.